itsektionen/songlist/songs/193_I_Will_Party.md

 Vomit's flowing down my woolen tie, ravioli's drying in my hair.
-Who put me here in this damn urinal?
+Who put me here in this fucking toilet?
 And whose fork is stuck in my right thigh?